-On this Resources for DIY and Blogging page I would like to share some of my favorite tools (like that tiny gadget that saves my indoor photography) and tips ( got to over 100k monthly views by the 8th month but my site was slow like a snail).
+On this Resources for DIY and Blogging page I would like to share some of my favorite tools (like that tiny gadget that saves my indoor photography) and tips ( like choosing hosting companies and what to avoid).

 I hope these will be helpful to you along your joyful journey as a creator or a blogger!

 Disclosure: Please note that some of the links in this article are affiliate links, and at no additional cost to you, I will earn a small commission if you decide to make a purchase.
 I have experience with all of these companies/products, and I only recommend them because they are helpful and useful. ( Some of the helpful resources are affiliate links.
 Full disclosure here. )